IRS Code 152, What Does Refund Information Mean On 2021/2022 Tax Topic?

 Sometimes, you’ll get an account date, but it has the words “still processing,” and the IRS 152 notice may disappear.

-If this happens, then it’s only the Internal Revenue Service that can provide you with accurate information about your tax situation as well as Tax Code 152.
+If this occurs the Internal Revenue Service is the only one who can give you precise information regarding your tax situation and Tax Code 152.

 IS IRS CODE TAX TOPIC 152 A GOOD OR BAD THING?